What is Breast Augmentation?

 What to expect during your consultation?

-The success of the consultation depends on your openness and honesty in relation to what troubles you and your expectations of surgery.
+The success of your consultation for breast augmentation in Manchester depends on your openness and honesty in relation to what troubles you and your expectations of surgery.
 You will be asked questions about your health, desires and lifestyle.
 Different operations can be tailored to your needs and the potential outcomes and the risks and complications will be discussed with you.

 Breast enlargement involves the placement of an implant under the breast to enhance the size and shape of the breast.
 Incisions are usually placed under the breast at the crease but can be placed around the areola or in the armpit.
 Implants can be placed under the breast gland (known as sub-glandular placement), or behind the muscle.
 Where the implant is partly covered by muscle and part under the gland it is referred to as a dual plane breast augmentation.
 A consultation regarding the risks and limitations of surgery will help you to choose a procedure that will meet your expectations.